wrapnuts/wrapnuts/README.md

 ## Requirements

-[1] Install [Nutshell](https://github.com/cashubtc/nutshell?tab=readme-ov-file) according to their docs [2] Install [steghide](https://steghide.sourceforge.net/index.php) according to their docs or use a package manager, like apt:
+[I.]  Install [Nutshell](https://github.com/cashubtc/nutshell?tab=readme-ov-file) according to their docs [II.]
+Install [steghide](https://steghide.sourceforge.net/index.php) according to their docs or use a package manager, like apt:

 1. Install dependencies with apt: